tarantool/metrics/doc/monitoring/getting_started.rst

          - luajit
          - memory

-   You can see list of defaul metrics in :ref:`API reference <metrics-functions>`.
+   You can see full list of default metrics in :ref:`API reference <metrics-functions>`.